-The typical contents of the representations and warranties given by the vendor to the purchaser in an acquisition agreement are described below (this summary of typical contents is not intended to be finite and other representations and warranties apart from those set out below could be added).
+The typical contents of the representations and warranties given by the vendor to the purchaser in an acquisition agreement are described below (this summary of typical contents is not intended to be finite and other representations and warranties apart from those set out below could be added):

-Sellers' capacity, ownership of the shares/assets
+(i) Sellers' capacity, Ownership of the shares/assets

-The vendors represent and warrant that (1) they have full capacity to enter into and fulfil the agreement, and that it does not violate any legal or governmental provision, agreement, contract or commitment obligating them; (2) they are the only lawful owners of the shares and the shares are free from any type of restriction, encumbrance, charge, retention of title, options and third-party claims; and (3) the execution of the relevant deed of purchase will confer on the purchaser absolute ownership of, and unconditional legal title to, and possession of, the shares.
+The sellers represent and warrant that (a) they have full capacity to enter into and fulfill the agreement, and that it does not violate any legal or governmental provision, agreement, contract or commitment obligating them; (b) they are the only lawful owners of the shares and the shares are free from any type of restriction, encumbrance, charge, retention of title, options and third-party claims; and (c) the execution of the relevant deed of purchase will confer on the purchaser absolute ownership of, and unconditional legal title to, and possession of, the shares.

-Incorporation, capacity and bylaws of the target company
+(ii) Incorporation, capacity and bylaws of the target company

-The vendors represent and warrant that:

-- a) the acquired company is properly organised, exists under the laws applicable to it, and has sufficient legal capacity to own and conduct the business composing its current activity as determined in its bylaws; - b) the company's bylaws are those that appear at the Commercial Registry and there are no agreed changes to them that have not been registered therein; - c) the company has not resolved to alter its corporate form, be dissolved, merge or perform a spin-off; - d) the company has complete freedom to conduct its business and there are no commitments to any director, shareholder, or entity in which it has interests, or relationships with third parties, on non-arm's-length terms, or which ought to be brought to the attention of a potential investor in the company; - e) the company is not, and has never been, a director of any company; and - f) there are no resolutions approved by the company's bodies that have not been registered at the Commercial Registry.
+The sellers represent and warrant that (a) the acquired company is properly organized and exists under the laws applicable to it and has sufficient legal capacity to own and conduct the business composing its current activity as determined in its bylaws; (b) the company's bylaws are those that appear at the Commercial Registry and there are no agreed changes to them that have not been registered at that registry; (c) the company has not resolved to alter its corporate form, be dissolved, merge or perform a spinoff; (d) the company has complete freedom to conduct its business and there are no commitments to any director, shareholder, or entity in which it has interests, or relationships with third parties, on non-arm's length terms, or which ought to be brought to the attention of a potential investor in the company; (e) the company is not, and has never been, a director of any company; and (f) there are no resolutions approved by the company's bodies that have not been registered at the Commercial Registry.